 The next day day, hampered by hangovers we ventured into Bilbao town to see what we could find.
 Restaurante Zurekin was our first stop, a decision influenced by none other than the local Tripadvisor.
 It’s a contemporary looking restaurant, with a smart feel.
 None of this exposed brick work or industrial piping was apparent, which is so en vogue these days.
 But a huge water-flowing feature wall at the back of the restaurant, gold wall paper, hanging plants and leather banquettes.
-And of course, pintxo bar, to feast your eyes on as you walk in.
+And of course, a pintxo bar to feast your eyes on as you walk in.

 This pintxo was something I couldn’t resist the whole holiday – I loved the simplicity of the meaty white tuna variants, almost sword fish like in texture.
 Here is no exception, it’s gloriously seasoned with tomato, peppers and a slither of salty anchovy.

 This intriguing looking thing is actually pastry filled with slow cooked beef, with some sort of macerated fruit.
 Before serving, it was nuked in the microwave, and the result was just a bit meh.
 Somehow, beef and fruit aren’t supposed to be together, neither is soggy pastry.

 Grubstance rating 2.5/5

-Our next stumble was Taberna Ziripot which was a funky little place, adorned with strange looking dolls along with a circular bar full of pintxos and liquor.
-They had the ubiquitous croquettes, tortilla’s and less so common stuffed pancakes, breaded aubergines and fish coated fluorescent neon coloured aioli.
+Our next stumble was Taberna Ziripot which was a funky little place, adorned with strange looking dolls, a circular pintxo bar for lingering which had a halo full of liquor.
+They had the ubiquitous croquettes, tortilla’s and less so common stuffed pancakes, breaded aubergines and fish coated in neon coloured aioli.
 We were the only diners here.
-Maybe our pintxo snobbery post San Sebastian, caused involuntary sneers at the less remarkable offering.
+Maybe our pintxo snobbery post San Sebastian caused involuntary sneers at the less remarkable offering here.

 Grubstance rating 2/5